 About David Norton

 Dr. Norton has been in practice as a marriage and family therapist since 1980 and is an Approved Supervisor for the Association for Marriage and Family Therapy (AAMFT).
-In addition to serving as guest associate professor, he is also the founder and Executive Director of Centennial Counseling Center, a large mental health practice with offices in St Charles, Yorkville, and Sandwich, IL.
+In addition to serving as guest associate professor, he is also the founder and Executive Director of Centennial Counseling Center, a large mental health practice with 33 therapists and offices in St Charles, Yorkville, and Sandwich, IL.

 Prior to becoming a therapist, Dr. Norton worked for several years as a youth pastor and for one year with juvenile delinquents in an advocacy and prevention program.
 He also served as the President of the Foundation for Educational Excellence for the West Chicago School District #33.

 Dr. Norton has a wide range of clinical experience with special focus on work with couples and families, work-related problems, and depression.
 In addition he supervises and consults with a number of therapists in the practice of marriage and family therapy.
 He has spoken to over a hundred different school, community, church, and professional groups on a wide range of relational, mental health, and family life issues.
 When he isn't working, Dr. Norton enjoys landscape gardening, reading history and biographies, home repair and woodworking, and most importantly playing with his grandson.